Champions League quarter & semi-final draw: Ronaldo could face Real Madrid with Barcelona vs Bayern tie on the cards | Goal.com

 Manchester City will host Real Madrid while Chelsea will travel to Bayern Munich, among the four last-16 fixtures still to be played.

-There are still six second legs to be played in the Europa League, with two ties to be played as one-off fixtures after the first legs were cancelled.
+There are still six second legs to be played in the Europa League, meanwhile, with two ties to be played as one-off fixtures after the first legs were cancelled.
+The draw for the quarter-finals and semi-finals of that competition also take place on July 10.